ZoI19/samples/ReadMe.md

 It contains

 - Instructions for easy use,
-- Map of the DMS structure,
+- Map of DMS structure,
-- Dictionary of 700 abbreviations, used to categorise over 50,000 documents.
+- Dictionary of 700 terms used to categorise over 50,000 documents.

-The Dictionary is separated into Document Type, pp24-28 and Equipment Type, pp29-48.
+The Dictionary is in two parts: document types (pp24-28) and equipment (pp29-48).

-It facilitates rapid search of the DMS for any document by depot, location, document-type and equipment-type.
+It facilitates rapid search of the DMS for any document by depot, location, document type or equipment.

 DMS User Guide and Dictionary of Terms [here](https://github.com/ZoI19/samples/blob/master/sample-DMSGuide.pdf).